5 min read

 As you all know, the menstrual cycle stops for no one, not even the beach vacay you’ve planned months in advance.
 Sigh.

-While I don’t think there are *any* activities that your period should prevent you from doing, I’ll be the first to acknowledge that braving the beach while bleeding is stressful AF.
+But can you swim on your period?
+While I don’t think there are *any* activities that your period flow should prevent you from doing, I’ll be the first to acknowledge that braving the beach while bleeding is stressful AF.
 I’ve been going away the same week in July (this week, lol) for coming up on ten years now, and guess what always ~flows~ ashore uninvited for a few days?
 I’m basically a period swimming pro, and now I shall impart all my wisdom unto you in these five tips.

 So stop stressing, and start swimming!

-Pads and any other period products that sit on your underwear won’t work out if applied to a swimsuit.
-For one, any adhesives on the back will be rendered useless, and I don’t know about you, but I’m not trying to fold wings around the bottom of my bathing suit.
+Pads and any other period products that sit on your underwear won’t work out if applied to swimwear.
+For one, any adhesives on the back will be rendered useless, and I don’t know about you, but I’m not trying to fold wings around the bottom of my swimwear.

-And unfortunately, while our kicka$$ tech is great at absorbing your flow… it’s not exactly waterproof.
-So while wearing your Thinx to the pool will look cute (leotard, anyone?), once you dive in, it’ll immediately fill with up to ½ - 4 tampons’ worth of water – and there won’t be anymore room for blood.
+And unfortunately, while our period underwear's built-in tech is great at absorbing your period flow… it’s not exactly waterproof.
+So while wearing your Thinx to the swimming pool will look cute, once you dive in, it’ll immediately fill with up to ½ - 4 tampons’ worth of water — and there won’t be anymore room for period blood.

 Worried about visible tampon strings?
 First thing’s first: periods are natural and menstruators really shouldn’t have to hide them — even Olympic swimmers gotta deal.
 If flashing string in a public area is still freaking you out, ask one of your buddies to check on you every once in a while.
 We bet both of you will forget by the time you start having fun in the sun anyway!